 - To be considered for review, submissions must be received by 17.00 Greenwich Mean Time on July 1st.
 Late submissions will be returned without review.

 - The PI will receive electronic notification by July 15th for proposals that have adhered to the submission guidelines and have been referred on to the peer-review process.

 - All PIs will receive feedback from the peer review by December 31st.

 - The Board of Directors will determine funding during their annual fall meeting.

 - Applicants receiving funding must notify the Vice-Chair of acceptance of funds within 14 days.

 - All awarded applicants must provide evidence of project approval by an Ethical Review Board before funds are dispersed.

-- Project commencement will be January 1st.
-The expectation of the Board is that the project will be completed within 2 years from the starting date.
+- The expectation of the Board is that the project will be completed within 2 years from the starting date.
 Funds are granted only once at the beginning of the project.